Last Updated on October 22, 2017 by Lawrence Berezin

 - A third example is “plate type.”
 If the plate type is not displayed on the plate or the registration sticker attached to the windshield of a vehicle, it does not have to be entered on a parking ticket.
 However, “N/S” or “N/A” must be entered in the tiny space on the parking ticket to prove a prima facie case.

 An omitted, misdescribed, or illegible required element is parking ticket gold!
-Required elements are wonderful, tiny, bite size bits of data that will set you free!
+Required elements are wonderful, tiny, bite-size bits of data that will set you free!
 Please, I beseech you, always, every time, without fail, check the front of your parking ticket for these tiny gold nuggets.
 Remember, once you find your “get out of jail free” card, you must present the proper proof, properly to win a dismissal of your parking ticket.

-I am sorry to report that parking ticket warriors rarely, if ever, enter the name of the operator of a vehicle (when present behind the wheel), despite a legal requirement to do so.
+I am sorry to report those parking ticket warriors rarely, if ever, enter the name of the operator of a vehicle (when present behind the wheel), despite a legal requirement to do so.
 What’s worse is that parking ticket judges would rather have their finger nails pulled off then to dismiss a parking ticket for failure to enter the name of the operator.

 If a tiny speck of dirt appears in proximity to the spot where the complainant’s signature is supposed to appear, it’s enough to pass the “signature” test.